scheidelg/deskbackup/pages/tech_editing/markdown_notes.md

 Markdown creates an `<a>` anchor tag for any URLs found in source files.
 This happens both when explicitly using markdown syntax to identify a URL, and when markdown identifies what it believes is a URL (e.g., `www.example.com`).
 The created anchor tags don't include a `target="_blank"` attribute/value pair, which means that the referenced content is rendered in the current web browser window or tab when the user clicks on the link.

-If we want the URL content to automatically render in a new window or tab, we have to create our own anchor tag; and we have to prevent markdown from interpreting the URL and automatically creating an anchor tag.
+If we want the URL content to automatically render in a new window or tab, then we have to create our own anchor tag with a `target="_blank"` attribute/value pair.

-Creating our own anchor tag is simple.
 For example, if we wanted to hyperlink the word 'here' to `www.example.com`:

 ```HTML
 Click <a href="http://www.example.com" target="_blank">here</a> to activate the web page.
 ```

-There's an extra step, however, if we want to use the actual URL as the displayed text; we need to to prevent markdown from interpreting the displayed text as a URL.
+However, if we want to use the actual URL as the displayed text then we need to prevent markdown from interpreting that displayed text as a URL.
 An easy way to do this is to add the HTML code `<span></span>` after the URI specifier and after every period in the FQDN.
 For example:

 ```HTML
 Click <a href="http://www.example.com" target="_blank">http://<span></span>www.<span></span>example.<span></span>com</a> to activate the web page.